mikeobrien/Gribble/README.md

     using (var session = sessionFactory.OpenSession())
     {
         var connectionManager = new Gribble.NHibernate.ConnectionManager(session);
-        var database = Database.Create(connectionManager);
+        var tableSchema = TableSchema.Create(connectionManager);
         ...
     }

-The database object allows you to do the following:
+The TableSchema object allows you to do the following:

 * Create a table: `CreateTable`
 * Create a table using an existing table schema as a template: `CreateTable`